 Evening: At leisure.

-Activity note: Art Center is a walk of 4 blocks from the hotel.
+Activity note: Crown Hall and Galleries are a walk of 2 blocks from the hotel.
 Mendocino Theater is a walk of 3 blocks from hotel.
 Bring a flashlight for return walk to hotel following performance.

 Breakfast: At the hotel.

-Morning: We walk from the hotel to the Mendocino Art Center, a highly regarded artistic and educational institution offering workshops and exhibits year round.
-After an introduction to the Art Center, visit artists-in-residence in their studios, learn about the media in which they work, and hear their stories of hometown life.
+Morning: We will walk from the hotel to Crown Hall of Mendocino, which was built in 1901 by Portuguese settlers from the Azores.
+We'll hear from a local expert whose family has lived in Mendocino for five generations.
+After, we'll stop by local art galleries and visit artists-in-residence in their studios, learn about the media in which they work, and hear their stories of hometown life.

-Lunch: On your own to enjoy what you like, followed by return to the hotel.
+Lunch: On your own to enjoy what you like.

-Afternoon: We are joined at the hotel by the Director of Woodlands Wildlife Center who will talk about three decades of rescuing and rehabilitating injured or orphaned wildlife on the Mendocino coast.
-It’s their hometown, too!
-The remainder of the afternoon is free to see and do what interests you most.
+Afternoon: The remainder of the afternoon is free to see and do what interests you most.
 The Group Leader will be happy to offer suggestions and give directions.
 Most historic districts in this country consist of small sections of a larger more developed city, but historic Mendocino is the town itself and this creates a dynamic that is evident as one walks the streets.
 While visitors come to enjoy the historic townscape, the residents are also using the post office, the library, the school, and the grocery store.
 Even more recent additions seem at home and do not detract from the character of this once bustling lumber mill town.

 Dinner: At the hotel, enjoy our final dinner together as a group.